 4. On your computer or wireless device, find and select the WiFi network.

-The WiFi network name is on the modem router's label.
+The WiFi network name is on the product label.
+See Retrieve and Display the Product Label on page 10.

 5. Join the WiFi network and enter the WiFi password.